StorjOld/heartbeat/README.md

 #### Usage

 The API for a heartbeat module is given below.
 The specific implementation of each heartbeat type should be subclasses of the heartbeat class as used below.
+See the Implementations section for more detail on the specific implementations of this heartbeat base class.

 ```python
 beat = heartbeat()